 In the health and wellness community, butyrate has become a household name seemingly overnight as more awareness is surfacing surrounding its benefits for our microbiome.

-People who want to take advantage of butyrate’s health benefits may be wondering how they can increase their butyrate levels.
-Through supplementation and increased intake of specific foods, we can definitely raise our internal butyrate levels.
+People who want the health benefits of short-chain fatty acids may be wondering how they can increase butyrate levels in the gut.
+Through supplementation and increased intake of specific butyrate-rich foods, we can definitely raise our internal levels.

-Here we explain what butyrate is, how butyrate is produced by the body, the benefits of butyrate, what foods help improve butyrate production, and the types of butyrate supplements.
+Here we explain what butyrate is and what foods help improve butyrate production.

 - What is Butyrate?